 Rod Ward, founder and editor, is at or near retirement age and is unsure whether Model Auto Review will continue beyond 2013.
+(Update: The final print edition of MAR will be in December 2013.
+Starting in 2014, MAR will be published only online.)
 A declining subscriber base and fewer retail outlets means smaller, more expensive print runs, exacerbated by increased postage costs.
 The first issue I could find in my collection is Summer 1982; my first subscription cost less than $15 annually.
 Now MAR costs more than $80 per year.

 In February of '82, I purchased a limited-edition Corgi Queen's Silver Jubilee transport bus for $4.12 from a toy store in Eureka, CA. Current-production diecast Corgi transit buses now go for $40 to $80.
 I still have my old Corgi bus as well as most of my Italian-made Rio zinc diecast models which cost a paltry $10 in 1982 ($65-115 today).

 As pre-boomers and boomers are getting older and downsizing, they are buying fewer models.
 Or have already purchased everything they want.
 Most Gen-X and Gen-Y collectors are into old video games, Star Wars collectibles and non-vehicular toys.
 The model car market seems to be collapsing; brick-and-mortar retailers, internet sales outfits and model vehicle manufacturers are dropping like flies.
-Just recently, Diecast Fast, a California online retailer specializing in 1:18 scale diecasts, closed up shop.
-Dominion Models, a Virginia dealer specializing in Brooklins and other expensive handbuilt vehicles, seems to be out of business, along with Toys For Collectors, an old New York firm.
+Just recently, Diecast Fast, a California online retailer specializing in 1:18 scale diecasts, closed up shop as did Toys For Collectors, an old New York firm.